-To move Deltawing Automotive's sales department to Deltawing InfoSystems:
+To move the Deltawing Automotive sales department to Deltawing InfoSystems:

-- 17. Click Tree Browsing.
-The DIT for Deltawing is displayed in a new frame. - 18.
+- 1. Click Tree Browsing.
+The DIT for Deltawing is displayed in a new frame. - 2.
 In the DIT, click Deltawing InfoSystems.
-Its details are displayed. - 19.
-In the details frame, click Set Target Object.

-- 20. In the DIT below Deltawing Automotive Ltd, click Sales. - 21.
+Its details are displayed. - 3.
+In the details frame, click Set Target Object. - 4.
+In the DIT below Deltawing Automotive Ltd, click Sales. - 5.
 In the details frame, click Move.
-A confirmation dialog box is displayed. - 22.
+A confirmation dialog box is displayed. - 6.
 Click OK.
-The Sales unit and all its subordinate entries is displayed below Deltawing InfoSystems.
+The Sales unit is displayed below Deltawing InfoSystems.